martinheidegger/hyper-dns/docs/protocol.md

   // Location to find a well-known entry const href = `https://${name}/.well-known/simple`

+  // Fetches the given well-known href and validates the key with a regex.
+  // You need to specify how many redirects it is supposed to follow,
-  result = await context.fetchWellKnown(name, href, myKeyRegex, followRedirects) }
+  // as that too is part of a protocol specification. result = await context.fetchWellKnown(name, href, myKeyRegex, followRedirects) }
 ```